doraa7/getting-started-with-django/README.md

   </p>
 </p>

-# Getting started with Django
+# Getting started with Django --- Write a CRM Application from Scratch

 CRM